rlucioni/typesetter/README.md

 # typesetter

-An exercise in learning about Flask and React.
+Flask and React application for playing Letterpress.